-- As your business plans new products.
-Knowing the break-even point helps you price more efficiently.
+- As your business plans new products, knowing the break-even point helps you price more efficiently.

 A lender or investor will probably want to see this information in the financial report section of your business plan.
-But you should have this information to help you determine the optimum sales price for each product, to reach maximum revenue by setting the price at the point where revenue is at its highest.

-5 Steps to Creating a Break-even Analysis
+5 Steps to Creating a Break-Even Analysis

 Here are the steps to take to determine break-even:

-- To do a break-even calculation, you will construct or use a spreadsheet then turn the spreadsheet into a graph.
+- Create a spreadsheet: To do a break-even calculation, you will construct or use a spreadsheet then turn the spreadsheet into a graph.
 The spreadsheet will plot break-even for each level of sales and product price, and it will create a graph showing you break-even for each of these prices and sales volumes.